timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

   2. fix-up the timestamps of files (see {{sec-ts}}), and
   3. change the symlink to point to the new directory.

+Because [@rsync] resolves this symlink when it `chdir`s into the module directory when a client connects, any connected RPs can read a consistent state for the duration of the connection.

+> Implementation Note:
+>
-> Implementation Note: Several implementations follow the above process (e.g. [@krill-sync],
+> Several implementations follow the above process for updates.
+E.g. [@krill-sync],
-> [@rpki-core], or [@rsyncit], the 'rpki.apnic.net' repository implementation,
+> [@rpki-core], [@rsyncit], the 'rpki.apnic.net' repository implementation,
 > and [@rsync-move]).

-Because rsyncd resolves this symlink when it `chdir`s into the module directory when a client connects, any connected RPs can read a consistent state for the duration of the connection.
+>
+> This have been verified to work with "Samba" [@rsync] as an rscynd server.
+For
+> versions 3.4.3 and above "chroot=yes" has to be used.

 To limit the amount of disk space a repository uses, a rsync server must clean up old copies of the repository; the timing of these removal operations involves balancing the provision of service to slow clients against the additional disk space required to support those clients.

 A repository can safely remove old hierarchies when no RP is still reading that data at a reasonable rate.
 Since the last moment an RP can start reading from